 The Inishkea Islands or Inis Cé in Irish, are located 3km off the coast of Belmullet, Co.
 Mayo.
-The Islands are believed to be named after a saint that lived on the island in the 5th century called Saint Kea.
+The Islands are believed to be named after a saint that lived on the island in the 5th century called St. Kay or St. Kea.
 There are two main islands, Inishkea North and Inishkea South.
-The Islands are home to numerous monasteries and ancient structures such as a dye station, whaling station, kelp station and stone slabs dating back to the 5th century.
+Rich in history and surrounded by crystal clear waters, breathtaking views and white sandy beaches, every corner of the Inishkea Islands are just waiting to be discovered.

 What’s included in your trip?